david-rockwood/fimpad/README.md

 ```
 where N is the max number of tokens that you want to be generated and inserted into the text file by the LLM.
 N must be a positive integer greater than zero.
 Hit Ctrl+Enter to generate and the FIM tag will be deleted.
 Then text from the LLM will be streamed into the text file at the location where the [[[N]]] tag was before it was deleted.

-When you hit Ctrl+Enter to generate in FIMpad, the cursor needs to be inside or right next to the tag that you want to generate for.
+When you hit Ctrl+Enter to generate in FIMpad, the cursor needs to be inside of or right next to the tag that you want to generate for.
 The asterisks below indicate a few examples of acceptable locations for the cursor when you hit Ctrl+Enter to generate a [[[N]]] tag.
 ```
 *[[[100]]]
 [*[[100]]]